rspec/rspec-core/README.md

 ## Stubbing Constants

 Support is provided for stubbing constants.
-Like with method stubs, the stubbed constants will be restored to their original state when a method completes.
+Like with method stubs, the stubbed constants will be restored to their original state when an example completes.

 ``` ruby
 stub_const("Foo", fake_foo)